learnk8s/learnk8s.io/src/k8bit/content.md

 **If you add or delete a Pod in the cluster, you should be able to see an update in your web console.**

-The code is reliable, and you only receive updates for events that you don't know!
+The code is reliable, and you only receive updates for new events!

 _Can you track the Node where each Pod is deployed?_